Digital Art

 Intro to Photography

 This course spans photographic processes from the first camera to the darkroom, to the DSLR, to digital post-production Adobe Tools.
-As photographers, students will learn to observe and notice light, color, and form to understand visual composition, to make a photograph.
-Reflecting, discussing, and thinking critically about these photographs and photographs made by artists will lead to deeper ideas.
+As photographers, students will learn to observe light, color, and composition to better understand how to make a photograph.
+Reflecting, discussing, and thinking critically about the world of photography will lead to deeper ideas.
 Prerequisites: Intro to Visual Arts or by the recommendation from the Visual Art Department Head.
-Open to 9th and 10th graders